Broad Spectrum vs Full Spectrum CBD + CBDa

 Want the Most Out of Your CBD?

 Regardless of the THC content in a CBD product, CBD by itself is more effective when combined with other compounds than it is when consumed in isolation.
-The organic compounds contained in broad-spectrum and especially the full-spectrum CBD will work together to produce the entourage effect.
+That’s why all of our hemp extracts contain our patent-pending, 1:1 formulation of CBD and CBDa.
+And, on top of that, they contain the organic compounds of a broad-spectrum or full-spectrum CBD products.
+So you can always access the entourage effect.

 Odor and Color